evan-mcconnell/tap-room-react/README.md

-## Stretch Goals (for week 1)
+## Stretch Goals
-* Add state to change volume left in keg and display that value
+#### For Week 1 // Next Steps
+* Fuctionality to remove kegs
-* Edit kegs
+* Fuctionality to Edit kegs
+* Show Preview of new Keg while creating it
+* Error handing when not filling out all parts of form
+* Admin user that had access to edit and create
+* Deploy on Firebase
+* Hook up to actually database

 ## Installation
 * Clone from https://github.com/kimmcconnell/tap-room-react.git